-- Progress update: Our internal Action Against Racism Teams site now has over 1,200 active members, and the Teams site for REACH, our Black employee resource group, has seen a fourfold increase in participation.
+- Progress update: Our internal Action Against Racism Teams site now has over 1,350 active members, and the Teams site for REACH, our Black employee resource group, has seen a fourfold increase in participation.
 We've seen rich discussion and authentic sharing in global events focused on learning from the Afro-Latino experience, understanding the impact of COVID on the Asian community, and other timely topics.
 Local dialogues are being driven by market leadership, inclusion and diversity teams, and local employee resource group chapters.
 We're also encouraging conversation globally across all markets and with our clients and partners through events like Slalom Presents: Realizing Racial Equality.
-In addition, our CEO Brad Jackson is sharing regular updates to the company on progress against our seven commitments, and we continue to share relevant insights from our team members externally on social media and on The Slowdown, our blog focused on exploring diversity and imagining a more inclusive, sustainable future.
+Our Anti-racism Advisory Committee is sharing regular updates to the company on progress across our seven commitments, and we continue to share relevant insights from our team members externally on social media and on The Slowdown, our blog focused on exploring diversity and imagining a more inclusive, sustainable future.

 3. We will deepen our learning and education on anti-racism and injustice to build understanding and empathy.

 At the global level, we will continue to enhance our core inclusion and diversity program, while learning and sharing more about race, racism, micro-aggression, and bias.
 Amplified learning will continue locally through avenues like book clubs, employee resource group events, experiential workshops, and Slalom Speaks.